KV Cache Transform Coding for Compact Storage in LLM Inference: Evaluation details

 Variable Tracking is evaluated in 1-shot (with a relatively short example shown below) using RULER \citep{hsieh2024ruler} with context length 8K, limiting the generation to $128$ tokens.
 The benchmark tests the model's ability to track variable assignments across unrelated contexts.

-\subsubsection{Needle In A Haystack}
+\subsubsection{Needle in a Haystack}

-Needle In A Haystack (NIAH) \citep{kamradt2023needlehaystack} is evaluated 0-shot using RULER \citep{hsieh2024ruler} with context length 100K, limiting the generation to $128$ tokens.
+Needle in a Haystack (NIAH) \citep{kamradt2023needlehaystack} is evaluated 0-shot using RULER \citep{hsieh2024ruler} with context length 100K for Llama 3.3 70B and 8K for other models, limiting the generation to $128$ tokens.
 The benchmark tests the model's ability to retrieve information hidden in long text.
 The name of the task in the RULER is \texttt{niah\_single\_2}.